Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 * Triggers.
 A triggered event, which was reset by the animation.
 This does not work with SEGMENTS.
 One workaround is knowing that the MIN_SHOW_DELAY is 15, and then determine if now-original_event > MIN_SHOW_DELAY in order to reset the animation.
 * To get the current segment being displayed, try Serial.println(_segment_index);
-* To use persistent variable across SEGMENTS, don't use 'static', but rather use the uint16_t define SEGENV.aux0 and SEGENV.aux1 variables.
+* To use persistent variable across SEGMENTS, don't use 'static', but rather use the existing uint16_t defined SEGENV.aux0 and SEGENV.aux1 variables.
+Too bad they're not uint32_t.

 Here's a replacmeent for EVERY_N_MILLIS()